-If your phone is more than just a gaming device, then you should put more security features on it.
+If your phone is more than just a gaming device, you should put more security features.
 If some of your personal and sensitive information is on your Google account, then that’s all the more reason to add some extra layer of protection to keep your phone safe.
 And this is where Google Authenticator comes in.

 What is Google Authenticator?